Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

 But the march that night, I didn't actually participate until the end of it.
-I'd been to the demonstrations in the morning, but it was also my birthday so you know.
-Politics, birthday what do you do?
-You go to dinner with your friends, so I did.
-And we were actually up in the Cross when the ... after the police stopped the parade in Hyde Park and then sort of ad hoc the march moved up towards Kings Cross.
-And so we came out onto the streets realising that something was happening and not quite what it was until we were actually in the thick of it.
+I'd been to the demonstrations in the morning, but it was also my birthday, so, you know.
+Politics, birthday — what do you do?
+You go to dinner with your friends.
+So I did.
+We were actually up in the Cross after the police stopped the parade in Hyde Park and then, sort of ad hoc, the march moved up towards Kings Cross.
+So we came out onto the streets realising that something was happening and not quite what it was until we were actually in the thick of it.

 CATHY VAN EXTEL: We will go into some of that history.

 CATHY VAN EXTEL: Thank you.
 From those tears, it clearly still has an emotional toll on you.
 That's clear.